 Her father is an IPS officer and is posted in Bhopal.
 She is also a social worker.
-In an interview with UPSC Pathshala, Anupama Anjali shared her success mantra.
+In an interview with UPSC Pathshala, IAS topper Anupama Anjali shared her success mantra.

-Q. What made you pursue a career in UPSC?
+Q. What Made You Pursue a Career in UPSC?

 I have grown up interacting with my father and grandfather who were both civil servants.
 I was deeply inspired by them.
-Living with them I realized how they could help people around them and how they could take very significant decisions.
+Living with them I realized how they could help people around them and how they could make very significant decisions.
 It became a motivation for me to pursue a career in UPSC.

 I have also worked as a social worker and have established my own NGO.
 I worked in the educational sector and have always felt that structural transformation can be brought about only by people who are within the government.

 This exam is tough, long and consuming.
 Qualifying the Prelims in the first attempt persuaded me to try and do better the next time.
 You should surround yourself with people who believe in you and keep your friend circle small.

-I started giving absolute attention to prelims 3 months before the exam.
+I started giving absolute attention to prelims 3 months before the UPSC IAS exam.
 During that time I did not study anything related to optional subjects.
 I took about 40-50 tests during the preparation.
-I also spent some time on analyzing the tests that I had given.
+I also spent some time analyzing the tests that I had given.
 I revised the tests regularly and learnt a lot from it.

 I feel giving tests is very important because it helps you to come at a safe estimate of the number of questions you have to attempt so that your score can improve.
 I suggest everybody should give as many tests as possible.
 I was very regular in studying current affairs.
 The key is keeping your material limited and revising it again and again.

-Q. What was your strategy for an essay?
+Q. What was Your Strategy for an Essay?

 I used to write one essay per month.
 I submitted these essays to my teachers and my study group and took feedback from them.
 I also made a specific notebook and took notes from the government publications, Yojana and Kurukshetra.

-If there was any topic in these books that was big enough for an essay, I jotted it down and went through the notebook one day before the essay exam.
+If there was any topic in these books that were big enough for an essay, I jotted it down and went through the notebook one day before the essay exam.
 Many essay topics in the question paper were in my notebook.
 So revising it recently helped me a lot.

-Q. Which Two essays did you attempt?
+Q. Which Two Essays did You Attempt?